Alkrist/maribel/README.md

 0. Fix all of the small TODO lists inside the project.
 a) improve GUI system, make it system, not a bullshit
 b) fix mipmapping
+c) color filtering for GUI borders and edges

 6. Add Graphics via LWJGL 3.
 a) GUI system with constraints, with + without textures